Altisource Asset Management (NYSE:AAMC) Earns Hold Rating from Analysts at StockNews.com

-StockNews.com started coverage on shares of Altisource Asset Management (NYSE:AAMC – Get Rating) in a report released on Monday.
-The brokerage set a “hold” rating on the stock.
+StockNews.com started coverage on shares of Altisource Asset Management (NYSE:AAMC – Get Rating) in a research note issued to investors on Tuesday morning.
+The brokerage issued a hold rating on the stock.

 Altisource Asset Management Company Profile (Get Rating)